 If there are more applicants than places available within criterion 1, 2 or 3, criterion 4 will be used as a "tie-break".
-In rare cases where the geographic tie-break does not assist because more than one applicant lives at the same distance e.g., in a block of flats or the same distance in a different radial direction from school, random selection will be used to determine the allocation of places.
+In rare cases, where the geographic tie-break does not assist, because more than one applicant lives at the same distance e.g., in a block of flats or the same distance in a different radial direction, random selection will be used to determine the allocation of places.
+This will be undertaken using a facility within the allocation software utilised by the local authority.

-In the case of a tie-break situation occurring between applications made for siblings who are twins or of multiple births, or siblings within the same family unit as described above, an additional place may be allocated provided there are no significant health and safety risks.
+In the case of a tie-break situation occurring between applications made for siblings who are of multiple birth and where one sibling has secured the final place in the school, an additional place/s can be allocated if there are no significant health and safety risks.